open-contracts/proof-of-id/README.md

 # Proof of Legacy Identity

-Key issues:
+The current implementation has a major privacy issue, which can be split into two aspects:
- 1) last 4 ssn digits are revealed to anyone who knows your name + bday (brute-force preimage attack only requires computing 10000 hashes)
+ 1) identityHash reveals last 4 ssn digits to anyone who guesses your name + bday (brute-force preimage attack only requires computing 10000 hashes)
- 2) may want to prove uniqueness but 'start from scratch' in the beginning (without linking your new digital identity to your identityHash)
+ 2) your unique digital identity is linked to your identityHash

 Number 2) should be solvable by literally copying the source code of [Tornado Cash](https://github.com/tornadocash).
 Logic:
 - user commits secretHash=hash(secret) while submitting identityHash